 Shipment Outbound - Yes (D.C.
-Code Ann. §25-110).
+Code Ann. § 25-110).

 Shipment Inbound - Yes, as long as the shipper has a common carrier's license.
-Product sold cannot exceed 1 case per location in any one calendar month for delivery to any 1 person (D.C.
-Code Ann. §25-772).
+Product sold cannot exceed one case per location in any one calendar month for delivery to any one person (D.C.
+Code Ann. § 25-772).

-Shipment Intra-state - Yes, with a manufacturer's license, product sold cannot exceed 1 case per location in any one calendar month for delivery to any 1 person (D.C.
-Code Ann. §25-110; 772).
+Shipment Intra-state - Yes, with a manufacturer's license.
+Product sold cannot exceed one case per location in any one calendar month for delivery to any one person (D.C.
+Code Ann. § 25-110; § 25-772).

-COVID-19 Measures - Distillery pubs can provide carry-out and delivery services during the public health emergency if they register first with ABRA.
+COVID-19 Measures - Distillery pubs can provide carry-out and delivery services if they register first with ABRA.
+Carry-out and delivery orders must be accompanied by one or more prepared food items.
 Distillery pubs may partner with third party vendors to deliver alcoholic beverages.
 This pilot program was made permanent effective October 1, 2020.